History of Banbury: 1947–1970

-Life after 1970
+After 1970

 Banbury's growth accelerated after the 1970s with the completion of the M40 motorway which gave faster access to London and Birmingham.
 By the 1971 census the town's population was 26,540, in 1977 it was 28,520 and by 2001 it had reached 41,802 for the town and 43,867 including the outlying villages such as Drayton.
 In 2002 an estimate for the town went as far as 46,800 in total.
 Most of the Hardwick estate built in the 1970s because of the growth of the town due to the Birmingham overspill and a slum clearance scheme in Smethwick.
 Some Welsh families have moved in since.
 It was expanded further in the mid-1980s.
 The main shopping facility is the now partly closed Hardwick arcade.
 Trinity Close was mostly built between 1973 and 1975, while both New Grimsbury and Bretch Hill continued to grow in the 1980s according to the O.S. street maps of those times.

 Trinity Close and Powys Grove they were originally created as separate entities between the late 1960s and early 1980s as the 1973, 1977 and 1983 Ordnance Survey maps help to illustrate.
 It may be noted that Bretch Hill Road may have remained a long cul-de-sac and not reached the main road if the long planned Banbury by-pass had gone ahead in the 1970s.
 The housing around Appleby Close was built in the 1970s and might have been replaced by a proposed link between the by-pass and Bretch Hill, if the project had gone ahead.
 Since then there has been much redevelopment work, with the demolition of the old lock-up garages between 52.065821°N 1.366000°W(approx) Appleby Close and Edinburgh Close making way for a car park and a small housing development.

 Banbury used to have Western Europe's largest cattle market, which was on Merton Street in Grimsbury.
 For many decades, cattle and other farm animals were driven there on the hoof from as far as Scotland to be sold to feed the growing population of London and other towns.
 Since its closure in June 1998 a new housing development has been built on its site which includes Dashwood Primary School.

 The town was renovated in 1981 and partly pedestrianized in 1991.
 Bretch Hill's Thornbury Drive was put up for sale in 2000.
 The Hanwell estate, which lies between Banbury and Hanwell, was built in between 2005 and 2006, on the grounds of the former Hanwell Farm, which has become one of the constant houses, due to the natural growth of the town's commuter population.